soniawmeyer/soniameyer-beihang-students-website/index.md

 As you may have read already, I am still in America even though the semester has already started.
 There are two reasons.
 The first reason is that my husband's cousin is getting married!
 The second is that I am getting corrective eye surgery and need some time for recovery.
 That being said, I have already posted information in your class website (see below) with some information including the class syllabus, a quiz, and an information collection form, all of which are due **March 20th**.
 Please proceed to your class's website by clicking the link below.

+Update: I am getting ready for my flight tomorrow morning and I am very excited to be returning to China.
+I have recovered very quickly from my eye surgery, and the family wedding was wonderful.
+It is OK to complete the assignments late, but please complete them before your first class, and bring your certificate with you with your name on the certificate.

 I will post all the class material to this website, so be sure to check it frequently.
 If you have questions, [email me](mailto:sonia@meyercraft.net).

 ## Classes